Angel Heart: Home video

 Angel Heart was released on VHS on September 24, 1987, by International Video Entertainment (IVE).
-The releases include the R-rated theatrical cut and an uncut version that restores the ten seconds of sexual content that was removed to satisfy the MPAA.
+The releases include the R-rated theatrical cut and an uncut, unrated version that restores the ten seconds of sexual content that was removed to satisfy the MPAA.
 Ralph King, senior vice president of IVE, said, "The scene cut from Angel Heart is both provocative and shocking, but it is by no means pornographic.
 We're pleased to give the public the opportunity to see the film as Alan Parker originally meant the film to be viewed."
+The unrated version sold four times as many copies as the R rated version.

 The film debuted on DVD on June 23, 1998, by Artisan Entertainment.
 Special features on the DVD include a theatrical trailer, production notes, a "making-of" featurette, and information on the cast and crew.
 The DVD release received criticism for its poor video transfer and shortage of special features.
 Artisan Entertainment released the film on Laserdisc on August 18, 1998.

 Lionsgate Home Entertainment re-released Angel Heart on a "Special Edition" DVD on May 18, 2004.
 The Special Edition features additional material, including an introduction and audio commentary by Parker, a scene-specific commentary by Rourke, a video interview with the actor, and the theatrical trailer.
 Lionsgate released the film on Blu-ray on November 24, 2009.
 The Blu-ray presents the film in 1080p high definition and contains all the additional materials found on the Special Edition DVD.

 On July 12, 2022, Lionsgate released the film on 4K Ultra HD in the United States.